Children’s Grief Awareness Week

 For further information, please visit:

-Talking to children about illness and end of life
+Talking to children about illness, dying and bereavement

 Childhood Bereavement Network